joerg-holland/coding-challenge/README.md

 ---

 ## Assumptions
 - It is free to use build systems and libraries the same way I would build real-world software.
 I choosed an NX workspace with the web framework Angular.
 It is maybe over-engineered but everything (e.g. development environment, test frameworks) is setup and it is for me the best way to show how i work.
-(Link: Development-Step (2))
+(Link: Development Steps -> (2))
+- The functionality around products and carts (like create or remove products or add products to the cart) is not part of this application.
+Instead mock data is used.
+(Link: Requirements -> App -> (2) Services)

 ---